 If there isn’t enough oxygen in the water, then the crayfish needs to come out of the water.
 Otherwise, the crayfish can drown itself.

-So, either use an air pump in your crayfish tank or let it have an access to fresh oxygen from the air.
+So, either use an air pump in your crayfish tank or let it breathe fresh oxygen from the air.

 How To Make The Water Safe For Crayfish?